yottaawesome/fsnd-project-2/README.md

 ## Project structure

-The application is split in two parts: a Python Flask backend that initially serves the index page and handles the server-side REST endpoints, and a single page application built in Inferno that acts as the default client.
+The application is split in two parts: a Python Flask backend that initially serves the index page and handles the server-side REST endpoints, and a client single page application (SPA) built in Inferno that acts as the default client.
 The Flask backend is located in `src/svr` and the SPA is located in `src/spa`.

 The Flask application is structured as a Python package with several subpackages beneath it.